ayush-a1111/ChatterBox/README.md

-# ChatterBox
+# ChatterBox - Chat App with multiple rooms
-ChatterBox is a user friendly multiple chat room based web application which caters to users of all age.
+Developed a web chat application having multiple rooms, which users can join with unique usernames.

-Backend on Node.js , Express.js and Socket.io .
-HTML, CSS and JavaScript for user friendly Frontend
+Implemented a chatbot which displays a message everytime someone joins or leaves the room.

+Implemented a sidebar which showcases the room Id and members present in the room.

+Tech used: ReactJs for Frontend NodeJs and ExpressJs for Backend and Socket.io for enabling bidirectional connection